 All sounds reasonable enough, doesn’t it?
 But here’s the Kona Electric’s trump card: pricing.
 Factor in the UK grant for plug-in vehicles and the 39kW model in Premium trim will cost you £28,720.
 Compare this to the similarly priced Nissan Leaf & VW E-Golf , both with almost half of the Kona’s 200 mile range & it should be clear just how good the Kona Electric is.

 If you’ve read my review all the way through, hopefully, as an SME fleet manager or end user, you’ll feel more confident in considering an EV a your next company car.
-In early 2019, the Kona EV is ahead of the pack.
-It’s well priced, very cheap to run & offers a battery range of 200 miles, on even the 39kW version.
-You really need a home EV socket – Rolec offer theirs for around £250 including the government grant – & if there’s a charger at work too, that’s a bonus.
+In late 2019, the Kona EV is still ahead of the pack.
+It’s well priced, very cheap to run & offers a battery range of 200 miles, on the 39kW version.
+It make the most of your EV, you really need a home 7.5kW EV socket & if there’s an EV charger at work too, that’s a bonus.

 A thoroughly well deserved 4.5/5.